 Betta fish should never be housed in anything less than 5 gallons (18.9 L) unless a 2.5 gallon (9.5 L) tank is set up specifically with a betta in mind.
 However, 1 gallon (3.8 L) tanks can make the perfect aquarium size for some plants, invertebrates, and even corals!
-If you’ve made the mistake of buying a 1-gallon tank or bowl in hopes of keeping your betta fish in it, then it’s best to either return it or repurpose it for another setup.
+If you’ve made the mistake of buying a 1-gallon tank or bowl or receiving one as a gift in hopes of keeping your betta fish in it, then it’s best to either return it or repurpose it for another setup.

 Keep reading to find out everything you need to know about 1-gallon betta tanks and better options for maintaining the health of your betta fish!